jessfraz/onion/README.md

 **NOTE:** Make sure you are using Docker 1.9 or later

+**WARNING:** By default all outbound udp traffic in the network will be blocked because it will not be routed through tor.

 Start the tor router

 **NOTE:** in the future it should be easier to start any container to route and